arielfayol37/Dr_R/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Legal Code License.
 By contributing to this project, you agree to abide by the terms of this license.
 See the [LICENSE](LICENSE) file for details.